Breaking the Context Ceiling: Implementing Recursive Language Models with LangGraph and TypeScript

 .compile();

-The subAgentRoute function decides: if we've hit max iterations, synthesize.
-Otherwise, loop back to the orchestrator for another round.
+The routeAfterExecution function checks: if the code called setFinal() (signaling it has the complete answer), or if we've hit max turns, route to synthesis.
+Otherwise, loop back to the orchestrator for another turn.

-This creates a cycle: orchestrator → workers → orchestrator → workers → ... → synthesizer.
-The number of iterations is determined dynamically based on the orchestrator's decisions, up to maxIterations.
+This creates a cycle: orchestrator → code executor → orchestrator → code executor → ... → synthesizer.
+The number of turns is determined dynamically based on whether the code signals completion via setFinal(), up to maxTurns.

 Clone the repo, install dependencies, and run against any document: